 The default metrics are to calculate historical win rates based on opportunities that closed in the last 180 days, and require at least 10 closed opportunities from the same rep before calculating expected win rates based on a rep's historical performance, and require at least 10 closed opportunities from reps with the same segment and discipline before calculating win rates based on a rep's peers' historical performance.

-What is the Calculation Method for the Closed Won Conversion Rate:
+Calculation Method for the Closed Won Conversion Rate

 Individual Owner History: Atrium calculates the win rate from each stage at the most granular level possible, provided we have sufficient data.
 This means that for individuals who have closed more than the selected number of opportunities from the above metrics preference, in the trailing period selected, we will use that individual's win rate from each stage to closed won to calculate the weighted value of their pipeline.

 Owner Role History: For individuals with fewer than the above number of closed opportunities, we will use the average win rate for all individuals in the same role at your organization, provided that all individuals in that role have closed the number of selected opportunities in the trailing 180 days.

 Stage Probability: For roles without sufficient historical data, we will use the stage probability in Salesforce to weight pipeline value.

 All information comes from the Opportunity object in Salesforce.
 The Opportunity Owner tells us which reps owns the opportunity.
 The Close Date tells us in which time period the rep expects the booking to come in.
 The pipeline value shown pulls the standard Amount field by default but can be updated to pull from a custom field in the Salesforce Data Settings or by notifying Atrium customer success.
 The historical win rate for each stage is calculated by Atrium according to the above logic.